PARTH-WAGHE/WorkHub/README.md

-# QUEUEFREE Employee Management System
+# WorkHub Employee Management System

-QUEUEFREE is a modern, full-stack, interactive employee management platform.
+WorkHub is a modern, full-stack, interactive employee management platform.
 It features a beautiful UI, secure authentication, and robust role-based access for teams of any size.

 ---